 In Dagahaley, DRC is implementing a fresh-food voucher scheme for World Food Programme (WFP), and lastly, DRC supports the voluntary repatriation of refugees back to Somalia by issuing unconditional cash grants and is part of the VolRep Taskforce in Dadaab.

-Nairobi – Urban refugee programme
+Nairobi and Mombasa – Urban refugee programme